Pin bar price action method

-A pin bar is a reversal oil signal on a oil chart which shows an obvious change in sentiment during that trading period.
+A pin bar is a reversal signal on a chart which portrays an obvious change in sentiment during that trading period.

-This bar has a long tail with closing crude oil price near the open.
+This bar has a long tail with closing price near the open.

 Bar looks like a pin thus the name Pin Bar - forms after an extended trend move upward or downward.

-This reversal is confirmed after market closes below the candle that precedes this pattern.
-Below the reversal is confirmed after the oil market closes below the blue candlestick that preceded this candlestick.
+This reversal is confirmed after market closes below the candle stick that precedes this pattern.
+Below the reversal is confirmed after the market closes below the blue candlestick that preceded this candlestick.

 Combining with line studies:

-This signal can be combined with other line studies such as Support and Resistance levels, Fibonacci retracement levels and oil trend lines can be used together with this oil signal to generate buy or sell crude oil trades.
+This signal can be combined with other line studies such as Support and Resistance levels, Fibonacci retracement levels and trend lines can be used together with this signal to generate buy or sell crude trades.

 Support and resistance